 IdeaPad goes on for over ten hours; the HP Laptop 17 lasts over eleven hours.

-Buy 2024 Dell Inspiron 15 If:
+Buy the 2025 Dell Inspiron 15 if:

-• You prefer a more stylish design.
+- You prefer a premium metal design.

 Our final verdict:

-However, there are also some setbacks to this product, which include poor thermal design, excessive use of plastic, and a slightly dull display.
+However, there are some setbacks to this product, which include poor thermal design, excessive use of plastic, and a slightly dull display.

 In totality, the productivity-oriented Dell Inspiron 15 does not really do well in other areas like gaming.
 Well, if you stumble upon it on offer, then that would be fair enough.